Doom Patrol: Rachel Pollack's Doom Patrol (volume 2, part 3)

 The team relocated to Violet Valley's Rainbow Estates, a house haunted by ghosts of those who died in sexual accidents.
 There, three new members joined: The Bandage People, George and Marion, who were once two workers for the Builders but managed to escape, and the Inner Child, a manifestation of the ghosts' purity and innocence.
 Another later newcomer of the team was Kate Godwin, aka Coagula, one of the first transgender superheroes.
 A one-time ally of the team called the Identity Addict, who could become different superheroes by shedding her skin like a lizard, integrated herself back into the team while using the False Memory identity to change the team's memories until she was kicked out by Dorothy.

 Villains that the team fought, besides the Builders, included the Fox and the Crow, two animal spirits whose feud Dorothy and Cliff were subsequently pulled into; the Master Cleaner, a being with a human fetus inside a bubble for a head who began "cleaning" the world by stripping it down to nothing and replacing the stolen items, including people, with a paper ticket; and a group of Hassidic healers who called themselves the False Healers and their leader, the Rabbi of Darkness.

-Toward the end of the series, Cliff Steele's brain became entirely robotic, until Dorothy Spinner used her imaginary friends to "repair" it.
-The Chief would later die after trying to enter the Sephirot or Tree of Life.

 A new artist, Ted McKeever, took over the artwork for most of the final 13 issues.
 Pollack continued writing the title until its cancellation with issue #87, in February 1995.